 Unique Player Powers

-Each of these games starts the players out with asymmetric (more or less) powers and in some cases very different game play.
-Several other games like Spirit Island and Gloomhaven could also feature on this list.
+Each of these games starts the players out with characters or factions with unique powers and in some cases quite asymmetric game play.

 Meeples on a Map

-Besides the DOAM genre above this is one of my very favorite mechanisms and as such some of my favorite games come from this category (Terraforming Mars also belongs here).
+Besides the DOAM genre above, this is one of my very favorite mechanisms and as such some of my favorite games come from this category.
 I have interpreted the tableau buiding aspect generously and so some of these games are nothing alike.
-In Red Rising the tableau you build is your hand but as the cards are all somehow playing of each other for the final scoring, I feel like it belongs here.

 Deck, Bag, Pool Building

 The Anti-SFF League of Midweight Euro Games

 By the number of games I own that feature this as their defining mechanism I must like worker placement more than I thought I did, especially when counting the Rosenberg sub-category.

 Uwe Rosenberg Worker Placement